| | | | | | |

 Xanthan Gum: Xanthan gum is the replacement for gluten in gluten-free flours, and it is necessary to help the ingredients bind together properly.
 Make sure you add xanthan gum if you flour blend does not already include it.

-Sugar: I used light brown sugar in this recipe, but you can also use normal white sugar if you prefer.
-If you are diabetic or insulin-resistant, I highly recommend that you use Lakanto Monkfruit Sweetener (a 1:1 substitute for normal sugar) or you can leave out the sugar completely.
+Sugar: I used light brown sugar in this recipe, but you can also use white sugar, cane sugar, dark brown sugar or coconut sugar if you prefer.
+If you are diabetic or insulin-resistant, I highly recommend that you use granulated monkfruit sweetener (a 1:1 substitute for normal sugar) or you can leave out the sugar completely.

 Coconut Oil: I prefer using refined coconut oil in my cooking as it has a more neutral taste compared to extra virgin coconut oil.
-If you are not lactose-intolerant, feel free to use chilled butter in equal amounts.
-You can also use chilled palm shortening.
+You may also use dairy-free butter (vegan butter) if you prefer.
+Alternatively, if you are not lactose-intolerant, feel free to use chilled butter in equal amounts.
+You can also use chilled vegetable shortening.
 I do NOT recommend substituting coconut oil for other vegetable oils that do not solidify when chilled as you need the coconut oil to be solid when cutting it into the flour.
 Alternatively, if you are not lactose-intolerant, feel free to use cold butter instead.

 Egg: The egg is necessary as a binder for the dough.
 I personally have not tried making this pie crust dough using an egg-substitute or egg-replacer, so I don’t know if it will work without the egg.
 (If you do make this without an egg, please let me know how it goes in the comments below, thank you!)

-Water: It’s important that the water is cold when you use it to keep the coconut oil solid.
+Ice Water: It’s important that the water is cold when you use it to keep the coconut oil solid.
 This will help make the crust flaky.
+(Depending on the humidity of where you live and the type of flour blend used, you may not need to use all the ice water.
+Add 1 tablespoon of water at a time, mixing until you get a dough that holds together).

 Savory Pie Crust: If you plan on using the crust for a savory pie, simply leave out the sugar and add 1/2 teaspoon of salt instead.